The-Wishlist-Co/docs/emarsysIntegration.md

 ## Configure Authentication for Emarsys API

 Emarsys API uses WSSE authentication over SSL to keep your data secure.
 WSSE authentication is not a standard HTTP feature and requires a custom X-WSSE header for each request, generated from your user name and secret.
-For details, see.

 **`WSSE Format`** - The X-WSSE header is generated from your user name and secret, and consists of the following mandatory elements: